18F/digital-acquisition-playbook/pages/primers/open-innovation.md

 The core of open innovation is that agencies can and should activate a broad network of solvers with diverse skill sets to accelerate internal innovation.
 It is a call for collaboration among agencies and the public noting that shared knowledge and resources will better help solve some of the tougher technology problems we face as a country.
 Crowdsourcing and competitions are common methods used to spur open innovation.

 One of the goals of open innovation is to create a more open government to increase transparency, collaboration, and participation between the government and its citizens.
-To date, the open innovation portfolio currently consists of [Challenge.gov,](https://www.challenge.gov) [Citizenscience.gov](https://www.citizenscience.gov/), [Open Opportunities](https://openopps.digitalgov.gov/), and the Innovation Lab/Toolkit (FY17).
+To date, the open innovation portfolio currently consists of [Challenge.gov,](https://www.challenge.gov) [Citizenscience.gov](https://www.citizenscience.gov/), [Open Opportunities](https://openopps.digitalgov.gov/), and the Innovation Lab/Toolkit (Due FY17).

 ## Key Resources